Rhinops-Sela/components/README.md

 <b>options</b> - List of possible options for the select control<br />
 <b>regexValidation</b> - Regex expressions used to validate the user input if set this field will become mandatory.<br />
 <b>serverValue</b> - This will be the variable name during create/delete execution<br />
-<b>group_enabler_master</b> - The contorl type must be checkbox, when selected all inputs with sub_group property which have the same vlue will be added to the form when spot is checked ON_DEMAND_INSTANCES will be also displayed.<br />
+<b>group_enabler_master</b> - The contorl type must be checkbox, when selected all inputs with sub_group property which have the same vlue will be added to the form when spot is checked ON_DEMEND_BASE_CAPACITY will be also displayed.<br />

 ** When using pre-defined inputs it's possible to overwrite their value's by adding the to the input object:
   ```json